EvansWinner/awesome-line-editors/README.md

 ## ed clone in go

 An ed [clone](https://go.dev/) in [go](https://go.dev/).
-Just what it sounds like, unless what it sounds to you like is ``ed.`` I don't understand what is so difficult about naming things.
+Just what it sounds like, unless what it sounds to you like is *ed*.
+I don't understand what is so difficult about naming things.
 I haven't looked at this yet.